xak2000/nomad/website/source/guides/security/acl.html.markdown

 }
 ```

 Namespace rules are keyed by the namespace name they apply to.
 When no namespace is specified, the "default" namespace is the one used.
 For example, the above policy grants write access to the default namespace, and read access to the sensitive namespace.
-In addition to the coarse grained `policy` specification, the `namespace` stanza allows setting a more fine grained list of `capabilities`.
+In addition to the coarse grained `policy` specification, the `namespace` block allows setting a more fine grained list of `capabilities`.
 This includes:

 * `deny` - When multiple policies are associated with a token, deny will take precedence and prevent any capabilities.
 * `list-jobs` - Allows listing the jobs and seeing coarse grain status.